Yuan Sijun: 2020/2021 season

 Yuan Sijun returned from China after the COVID-19 suspension in September 2020, having not picked up a cue for 6 months.
 This contributed to a poor season.
 Yuan's most notable achievement was reaching the third round of the Northern Ireland Open, beating close friend Luo Honghao and Tom Ford before eventually losing 4–0 to Ding Junhui.

 In the World Championship he lost his first match by 6–5 to Rod Lawler, missing a simple pink in the final frame.
 This loss meant that he was relegated from the tour.

 2021/2022 season

-Yuan Sijun entered Q School to try to regain his tour card.
-He was successful in Event 1, beating Mitchell Mann 4–2 in the final match.
+Yuan Sijun entered the 2021 Q School to try to regain his tour card.
+He was successful in first event, beating Mitchell Mann 4–2 in the final match.

 Yuan's best result of 2021-22 was a 3rd round appearance in the European Masters, beating Stuart Carrington and Ricky Walden, before losing to Liang Wenbo.
 He also scored wins over Matt Selt, Barry Hawkins and Mark Davis.
 At the World Championship, he reached the final qualifying round for the first time, with 6-3 wins over Ross Muir and Steven Hallworth, a 6–1 win over Ryan Day, before losing 10–7 to Liam Highfield.
 Yuan finished the season ranked 68.
 Along with several other Chinese players, Yuan did not return to China during the summer break.